PhotoSwipe on a Jekyll Site

 Customizing

-I then made a handful of basic customizations:
+I made a few basic customizations:

 Hack for hiding sticky header

-• Set gallery to none to exclude certain images from lightbox galleries
+• Set gallery to none to exclude certain images from lightbox galleries.

 Gallery Liquid code